augnustin/docker-local-tutorial/PITCHME.md

 app.run(host='0.0.0.0')
 ```

-And to setup in the terminal:
+And in the terminal we need to install [`pip`](https://www.rosehosting.com/blog/how-to-install-pip-on-ubuntu-16-04/) then `Flask`:

 ```
-pip install Flask
+apt-get update && apt-get install -y python-pip # no need sudo, we are root :) pip install Flask
 FLASK_APP=hello.py flask run
 ```